Plastic Bag Tax

 Reusable bag access for SNAP / WIC Community

-The City has been offering reusable bags to Supplemental Nutrition Assistance Program (SNAP) and Women, Infants and Children (WIC) communities in advance of the Plastic Bag Tax going into effect on January 1, 2022.
+The City has been offering reusable bags to Supplemental Nutrition Assistance Program (SNAP) and Women, Infants and Children (WIC) communities.

 ALIVE!
 WEEKEND FOOD DISTRIBUTIONS - Disposable plastic bags all too often end up in our waterways and are a danger to wildlife.
 That’s why ALIVE! is joining the city-wide goal of encouraging the use of reusable bags, and we need your help!